 Nicholas Carr’s The Glass Cage: Automation and Us.
-Coming in September.
+Coming on September 29.

 “Nicholas Carr is among the most lucid, thoughtful, and necessary thinkers alive.
 He’s also terrific company.
 The Glass Cage should be required reading for everyone with a phone.” —Jonathan Safran Foer, author of Everything Is Illuminated and Extremely Loud and Incredibly Close

 “Written with restrained objectivity, The Glass Cage is nevertheless scary as any sci-fi thriller could be.
 It forces readers to reflect on what they already suspect, but don’t want to admit, about how technology is shaping our lives.” —Mihaly Csikszentmihalyi, author of Flow: The Psychology of Optimal Experience; professor of psychology and management, Claremont Graduate University

 “Nick Carr is our most informed, intelligent critic of technology.
 Since we are going to automate everything, Carr persuades us that we should do it wisely — with mindful automation.
 Carr’s human-centric technological future is one you might actually want to live in.” —Kevin Kelly, author of What Technology Wants